 Home » Regulations & environment » Health & regulations » Pollution » Air pollution

-Backyard burning in residential areas of the Clarence Valley is prohibited.
+Backyard burning in urban areas of the Clarence Valley is prohibited.

-There are a number of exemptions which allow burning in residential area which include;
+There are a number of exemptions which allow burning in an urban area which include;

 For further information about the control of burning regulations contact Council’s Environment, Development and Regulated Services section on 6643 0200, alternatively contact OEH’s Environment Line on 131 555.